Georg Lasson: Biography

-Lasson was born in Berlin.
-Georg Lasson studied philosophy and theology at the Berlin University and the University of Tübingen.
+Georg Lasson was born in Berlin in 1862.
+Lasson studied philosophy and theology at the Berlin University and the University of Tübingen.
 In 1885 he became a curate in Potsdam, and three years later, a pastor in Friedersdorf (near Storkow).
 He was pastor at the Bartholomäuskirche in Berlin from 1902 to 1927.
 In 1921 he received a PhD from the University of Kiel.

 He published his theological research in Theorie des christilichen Dogmas (1897) and Grundfragen der Glaubenslehre (1913).
 After 1900 he went to philosophy.
-Influenced by his father Adolf Lasson, he worked on Hegel and German Idealism that he interpreted through the Greek thought (Plato and Aristoteles).
-In Hegel's dialectic he saw a possibility for a synthesis between philosophy and theology.
+Influenced by his father Adolf Lasson, he worked on Hegel and German Idealism that he interpreted through Greek thought (Plato and Aristotle).
+In Hegel's dialectic he saw the possibility for a synthesis between philosophy and theology.
 He described the dialectic as the "identity of identity and non-identity" (Was heisst Hegelianismus?, 1916).
 He published a critical edition of Hegel's works and edited a series called Hegel Archiv (1912), after the Kant Studien.
 He died in Berlin.